TallaBotChain/botchain/BotChainNotes.md

 botDeveloperRecords(address) - returns the address of the developer record for the address, 0x0 if none exists.

-botOwners(address) - returns the address of the developer record associated with the bot of the address passed in.
+botProductOwners(address) - returns the address of the developer record associated with the bot of the address passed in.

 ————————————————
 DeveloperRegistry Arrays: